NHMDenmark/DaSSCo-Integration/Documentation/Metadata_field_descriptions/pushed_to_specify_date.md

 Metadata

 **Description:**
-Yada yada
+Missing description

 **Value:**
-ISO 8601:
-YYYY-MM-DDThh:mm:ssZ
-or NULL
+ISO 8601:YYYY-MM-DDThh:mm:ssZor NULL

 **Why do we have this field:**
 Because it tells us something important